mrducnguyen/locota/Readme.md

 ```

-  Usage: bin/start.sh [options]
+  Usage: ./start.sh [options]

-  Options:
+  Operation:

     test                  start mocha test

-  options which will be passed through to node app ./bin/app.js
+  Underlying Node script which will be run: ./bin/app.js  All options will be passed through to it
     -h, --help            output usage information
     -H, --host <host>     specify the host [0.0.0.0]
     -p, --port <port>     specify the port [3000]